largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

 This blog is essentially a GitHub repository, where some of the repository's features are transformed via GitHub Pages, Jekyll, and Gitalk to become features of a blog site.
 [GitHub Pages](https://pages.github.com/) is a static site hosting service that can host webpages from a GitHub repository.
 [Jekyll](https://jekyllrb.com/) is a static site generator that, when used with GitHub Pages, serves to update all the pages on the blog every time a commit to the associated repository is made.
-[Gitalk](https://github.com/gitalk/gitalk) is a comment plugin based on the "Issues" section of the repository.
+[Gitalk](https://github.com/gitalk/gitalk) is a comment plugin based on the "Issues" section of GitHub repositories.